Hangar: Structures and sizes

-XXL hangars are built for the largest aircraft in the world like the Airbus A380, Boeing 747 and the Antonov 225, which are the most complex to erect.
+XXL hangars are built for the largest aircraft in the world like the Airbus A380, Boeing 747 and the Antonov 225, and are the most complex to erect.

 Regulation

 Hangars are usually regulated by the building codes in the countries and jurisdictions and airports where they reside.
 In August 2014, the American FAA proposed legislation of how a hangar can be used on airfields that receive government funding.
 The definition of allowed activities included final assembly of aircraft.

 Examples

 Airship hangars

 Airship hangars or airship sheds are generally larger than conventional aircraft hangars, particularly in height.
 Most early airships used hydrogen gas to provide them with sufficient buoyancy for flight, so their hangars had to provide protection from stray sparks to keep the gas from exploding.
 Hangars that held several airships were at risk from chain-reaction explosions.
 For this reason, most hangars for hydrogen-based airships were built to house only one or two such craft.
 During the "Golden Age" of airship travel from 1900, mooring masts and sheds were constructed to build and house airships.
 The British government built a shed in Karachi for the R101, the Brazilian government built one in Rio de Janeiro, the Hangar do Zeppelin for the German Zeppelins, and the U.S. government constructed Moffett Field, Mountain View, California and Lakehurst Naval Air Station, Lakehurst, New Jersey.